Modeling the Lane-Change Reactions to Merging Vehicles for Highway On-Ramp Simulations: Problem Setup

 The BRGT-D model was first implemented as given in \cite{BRGTD}, with the proposed parameter values.
 As with the MOBIL implementation, acceleration and DRAC values for non-existent actors defaulted to 0 m/s$^2$.
 Mixed Nash equilibrium was calculated using the Lemke-Howson \cite{LemkeHowson} algorithm to identify $Lag_1$'s expected action. $Lag_0$'s corresponding payoffs were then used to find the probabilities that $Lag_0$ would change lanes or keep straight.

-However, the original settings for the BRGT-D model, as was proposed in \cite{BRGTD}, did not satisfy our desired scenario of a lane change in reaction to a merging vehicle.
-Therefore, several modifications were made to adapt the BRGT-D to our use case, with the subsequent model referred to as mBRGT-D (merge-adapted BRGT-D).
+Several modifications were made to adapt the BRGT-D to our use case, with the subsequent model referred to as mBRGT-D (merge-adapted BRGT-D).
 The acceleration value calculations were performed using the MR-IDM instead of the original IDM in order to incorporate the merging actor's influence on $Lag_0$ as well as the leader.
 In \cite{BRGTD}, the focus was on optimizing the parameters involved in the $\beta$ calculation.
 However, $\beta$ only influences the outcome by adjusting the probability of choosing the highest payoff between 50\% and 100\% (adjusting "rationality").
 For our merging data, the model was found to tend toward choosing a lane change in most cases, so the payoff calculation needed to be adjusted.
 Thus, the payoff parameters $\omega_n$ and $\mu_n$ were chosen as the optimization targets.
 The model's bounded rationality equations (involving $\beta$) were omitted from the optimization parameter list.
 In this way, we were able to focus on optimizing the payoff functions to target reactionary lane changes appropriately without stochastic variability in the results, since we were more interested in achieving the correct ultimate decision than in adjusting the probability of performing the decision.
 This also helped reduce the number of considered parameters during optimization.

 To provide further control over the model's lane-changing decision, an additional term was added to $Lag_0$'s payoff function, shown in Equation \ref{eq:BRGTD7}.
 This term introduces a lane bias, as used in the MOBIL equations, to penalize lane changes to the passing lane.